Your Complete Guide to Negative Commands in Spanish

 Ready to tell the Spanish-speaking world what not to do?
 I hope so!

-You should now have some of the most common negative commands on the tip of your tongue, as well as the knowledge of how to form more of them when people around you need to stop whatever they’re doing.
+You should now have some of the most common negative commands on the tip of your tongue and know how to form more when people around you need to stop whatever they’re doing.

 Enjoy being bossy!